cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 *How is Cosmos an internet of blockchains?* Cosmos is a **network of interoperable blockchains**, each implemented with different properties suitable for their individual use cases.
 Cosmos lets developers create blockchains that maintain sovereignty, free from any "main chain" governance, that allow for fast transaction processing, and that are interoperable.
 With this, a great variety of use cases become possible.

-To achieve this vision and type of network, the ecosystem relies on an **open source toolkit**, including the [Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) protocol, its implementation in [Cosmos SDK](https://v1.cosmos.network/sdk), and [Tendermint](https://tendermint.com/) as the base layer with state finality.
+To achieve this vision and type of network, the ecosystem relies on an **open source toolkit**, including the [Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) protocol, its implementation in the [Cosmos SDK](https://v1.cosmos.network/sdk), and [Tendermint](https://tendermint.com/) as the base layer with state finality.
 The toolkit, a set of modular, adaptable, and interchangeable tools, helps not only to quickly spin up a blockchain, but also facilitates the customization of secure and scalable chains.

 Let's now look at the problems Cosmos solves.